-STAFFING: Planning and staffing the unit with the appropriate number and skills mix of employees; selecting highly qualified persons for the unit; using staff creatively to solve staffing shortages DEFINING EXPECTATIONS: Reaching agreement with employees on their objectives, priorities and measures; ensuring objectives and work plans are updated when required FEEDBACK AND COACHING: Providing employees with frequent performance feedback and coaching: providing recognition for areas of high or improved performance; working with people to correct performance problems.
-PERFORMANCE REVIEWS: Evaluating performance and conducting performance review discussions; conducting interim review discussions when appropriate HUMAN DESOUDCES DEVELOPMENT: Successive and have in increasing the in- HUMAN RESOURCES DEVELOPMENT: Supporting employees in increasing their capabilities to contribute more on their present jobs and to prepare them for future jobs; identifying training needs and suggesting training programs LEADERSHIP AND MOTIVATION: Creating a productive, creative environment where people strive for quality of service; fostering a commitment for achieving University goals; setting an example for others to follow.
+STAFFING: Planning and staffing the unit with the appropriate number and skills mix of employees; selecting highly qualified persons for the unit; using staff creatively to solve staffing shortages DEFINING EXPECTATIONS: Reaching agreement with employees on their objectives, priorities and measures; ensuring objectives and work plans are updated when required FEEDBACK AND COACHING: Providing employees with frequent performance feedback and coaching; providing recognition for areas of high or improved performance; working with people to correct performance problems.
+PERFORMANCE REVIEWS: Evaluating performance and conducting performance review discussions; conducting interim review discussions when appropriate HUMAN RESOURCES DEVELOPMENT: Supporting employees in increasing their capabilities to contribute more on their present jobs and to prepare them for future jobs; identifying training needs and suggesting training programs LEADERSHIP AND MOTIVATION: Creating a productive, creative environment where people strive for quality of service; fostering a commitment for achieving University goals; setting an example for others to follow.
 COMMUNICATION LINK: Acting as a communications link between employees and higher management; keeping people in unit informed about things important to them COMMENTS: